 - Equipment Manipulation

 - Basic Medical Technique

 - Routine chest

 - Upper or lower extremity

+- AP chest stretcher/wheelchair

 The student may perform one additional exam.

 The student must perform a minimum of 8 exams.
 The student may perform additional exams; however, the grade is based upon completing the 8 required exams.